hechoendrupal/drupal-console-book/en/commands/module-install.md

 ## Available arguments
 Argument | Details
 ---------|-------------
-module | Module or modules to be enabled should be separated by a space
+module | Module or modules to be enabled should be separated by a comma